Barrett-Bothwell/Ball-And-Plate-System/README.md

 **Deriving the Equations of Motion Using Newton's Laws**:

 The first step in designing the control system is to derive the equations of motion for the Ball and Plate system.
-This is done using **Newton's Second Law**:
+This is done using Newton's Second Law:
 \
 F = ma and M = Iα
-\

 #### Assumptions:
 - The ball rolls without slipping on the plate.